Nikon 28mm f/2.8 Lens Review

 The lens does show some focus shift as you change apertures; the lens pushes the focal plane backwards as you stop down.
 Up through f/5.6 this isn't an issue using autofocus on the Z bodies, but be careful when using smaller apertures and closer-in distances.

-Chromatic Aberration: I was a bit surprised to see clear longitudinal chromatic aberration wide open, and it's still present to a lesser degree at f/4.
+Chromatic Aberration: I was a bit surprised to see some clear longitudinal chromatic aberration wide open, and it's still present to a lesser degree at f/4.
 It's worse in the near field than the far field, which is also a bit unusual.
-Lateral chromatic aberration is well corrected, though.
+Lateral chromatic aberration is well handled by the required corrections (if you use an Adobe workflow).
+If you're outside that workflow and corrections aren't automatically applied, there's considerable lateral CA, well more than a pixel's worth.

-Vignetting: Strong extreme corner vignetting, but the circle in which the vignetting is mostly ignorable is large (certainly includes the DX corners).
+Vignetting: Strong extreme corner vignetting of about two-and-a-half stops, but the circle in which the vignetting is mostly ignorable is large (certainly includes the DX corners).
 Nikon's Vignette control does not reduce the extreme FX corners to invisibility at the default value, leaving over 1EV at the corner.
 But at f/4 onward you can probably leave the default set.

-Linear Distortion: I was surprised to see pin-cushion distortion uncorrected.
+Linear Distortion: I was surprised to see pin-cushion distortion uncorrected; wide angle lenses generally show barrel distortion.
 There's still a wee hint of that seen with the corrections turned on.

 Flare: One of the better characteristics of the lens.
 There's some veiling flare at f/2.8, but ghosting artifacts on in-frame or near edge of frame lighting seems reasonably well controlled.